harshbargude/mygptdicto/README.md

 ## Features
 - Upload and process CSV files
 - Ask natural language questions about the CSV data
-- Get accurate, AI-powered responses using the LangChain Gemini Pro API
+- Get accurate, AI-powered responses using the LangChain and Gemini Pro API

 ## Prerequisites
 Before running the project, ensure you have: